-If you have any complaint about the special educational provision for your child, or about special educational needs provision generally, please speak to the Special Educational Needs Co-ordinator, the head teacher, or to any member of the governing body.
+If you have any complaint about the special educational provision for your child, or about special educational needs provision generally, please speak to the SENDCo, the head teacher, or to any member of the governing body.

 If you speak to a governor, he/she will, in the first instance, refer the matter to the head teacher.
 The head teacher will investigate and then contact you within five school days.